 Can I ask you a favor?
 If mum is reading this letter with you, can you ask her to go into a different room?
 It’s man stuff.

 Is she gone?
 It’s not really man stuff.
 I wanted to ask you about your scar, but I don’t want mum to worry because it’s not a big deal.
 I wanted to ask if your scar still twinges, or if that was just a Voldemort thing.
 I have a scar and I can’t remember if it’s old or new, but it twinges every once in a while.
 Maybe once an hour or so.
 Just every once in a while.
 I had the nurse look at it and she said it wasn’t magical, so it probably shouldn’t be twinging right?

-You can tell mum that I’m doing well in my classes and that we won our first match yesterday.
+You can tell mum that I’m doing well in my classes and that we're playing Slytherin in a few weeks.
 I’ll send another letter soon after I talk to Lily.
 I know she’s bad at writing home, so I’ll do it for her.

 Desperate for escape, he shoved the letter and his ink into his bag and hastily got up to leave.
-But before he’d taken so much as two steps, Joel dislodged his lips from Vanessa’s with a crude sucking noise and yelled, “Oy, where do you think you’re going?”
+But before he’d taken so much as two steps, Joel tore his gaze from Vanessa's and yelled, “Oy, where do you think you’re going?”

 Albus groaned.
-Somehow, his best mate had developed clairvoyance; he could detect movement mid-snog.
+Somehow, his best mate had developed clairvoyance; he could detect movement mid-googly eyes.
 Perhaps Divination was good for something after all.